king-11/gossip-glomers/totally-available/README.md

 >[!note] Malestrom can't check for dirty writes.

+## Read Committed

+Read committed is a consistency model which strengthens read uncommitted by preventing dirty reads: transactions are not allowed to observe writes from transactions which do not commit.

+In this model, read committed prohibits:
+- P0 (Dirty Write): w1(x) … w2(x)
+- P1 (Dirty Read): w1(x) … r2(x)

+but allows
+- P2 (Fuzzy Read): r1(x) … w2(x)
+- P3 (Phantom): r1(P) … w2(y in P)

+>`P` indicates a predicate.

+In terms of naming these:
+- G1a (aborted read): read of a value written by an aborted transaction
+- G1b (intermediate read): read of a value written by a transaction still in progress different from its final write
+- G1c (circular information flow): two concurrently executing transactions see each others writes.

+Apart from above it is unconstrainted similar to [read uncommitted](#read-uncommitted) in terms of durability of writes and orderings.

 ## Learning

 I gave a lot of thought for how replication for read uncommitted should work to provide a totally available behaviour.
 First thoughts about use of two phase locks won't work in case of a partition.